vuwuv/async-cancellables/packages/ct/README.md

 Example of binding cancellation token to a promise.
 If `ct` is cancelled, the promise will be rejected with `ct` error.
 If `ct` is not cancelled, the promise will be resolved after `ms` milliseconds. `ct.throwIfCancelled()` checks if `ct` is already cancelled and throws an error if it is. `ct.processCancel()` returns a new `resolve` and `reject` functions that will prevent calling cancel function (in this case it is `clearTimeout.bind(null, timeout)`) after promise is resolved or rejected.
 On cancelling `ct`, `onCancel` function will be called, it should stop the operation that is being waited for.
 In this case, it is clearing existing timeout.

+## Debug mode

+To enable debug mode, set `CT_DEBUG` environment variable to any value.
+In production mode tokens use error-like objects with stack traces, but in debug mode they use full Error objects which have both call stack (call that has been cancelled by the token) and cancellation stack (calls that caused the token to be cancelled).

 ## API

 ### Creating tokens